Harry Quick

-Harry Vernon Quick (born 28 June 1941, Melbourne), is an Australian politician.
-He was a member of the Australian House of Representatives from 1993 until 2007, representing the electorate of Franklin.
-He sat as an Australian Labor Party representative from 1993 to 2007, when he was expelled from the party for failing to pay his membership dues.
+Harry Vernon Quick (28 June 1941 – 19 October 2024) was an Australian politician.
+He was a member of the House of Representatives from 1993 until 2007, representing the electorate of Franklin in Tasmania.
+He sat as a member of the Labor Party from 1993 to 2007, when he was expelled from the party for failing to pay his membership dues.
 An outspoken maverick MP, he did not contest the 2007 federal election.